 The Different Connotations of the Eye of Horus

-Horus Eye has been everlasting Ancient Egyptian Motif during all the times.
-In the History lines it was remarked as a symbol of protection, royal power, Good Health and sometimes a symbol of illusion and knowledge.
+Horus Eye has been an everlasting ancient Egyptian motif during all times.
+In the History lines, it was remarked as a symbol of protection, royal power, Good Health, and sometimes a symbol of illusion and knowledge.
 It is also known as the Wedjat or the wedjat eye of Horus or even it is mentioned in some contexts as the Egyptian Eye.
 Apart from the magical usage of the wedjat eye, it has a number of deep meanings that will absolutely surprise you.

 Firstly, the eye of Horus helped in the Ancient Egyptian acquisition of some mathematical knowledge.
-Depending on the myth that the eye of Horus was ripped into six parts, each part gave a friction as a mathematical measure.
-The Right side of the eye represents 1/2, the pupil is the 1/4, the eyebrow is the 1/8, the left side of the eye stands for the 1/16, the curved tail is the 1/32, and finally the teardrop is the 1/64.
+Depending on the myth that the eye of Horus was ripped into six parts, each part gave friction as a mathematical measure.
+The Right Side of the eye represents 1/2, the pupil is 1/4, the eyebrow is 1/8, the left side of the eye stands for 1/16, the curved tail is 1/32, and finally, the teardrop is 1/64.